carbon-design-system/carbon-website-archive/src/content/components/tabs/usage.md

 #### Text

-Each Tab label describes its content and sets user expectations.
+Each tab label describes its content and sets user expectations.
 Labels are concise and use one to two words maximum.
 Keep in mind that at mobile widths, the character length of a title will impact the experience.
-Icons are not permitted in Tab labels.
+Icons are not permitted in tab labels.

 #### Number of tabs